MorganKryze/ConsoleAppVisuals/docs/articles/use.md

 # Usage

 > [!TIP]
-> Before doing anything, I recommend you to take a quick lookaround to the [source code](https://github.com/MorganKryze/ConsoleAppVisuals) or the [documentation](https://morgankryze.github.io/ConsoleAppVisuals/api/ConsoleAppVisuals.html).
+> Before doing anything, I recommend you to take a quick look around to the [source code](https://github.com/MorganKryze/ConsoleAppVisuals) or the [documentation](https://morgankryze.github.io/ConsoleAppVisuals/api/ConsoleAppVisuals.html).

-# Getting started
+## Getting started

 The library is composed of 4 main classes: